Espacio Lejano Station

 The Espacio Lejano Station is a radio station located in Loncopué Department, Neuquén Province, Argentina, and is operated by the Chinese National Space Administration as part of the Chinese Deep Space Network, in collaboration with Argentina's National Space Activities Commission (CONAE).
 The Chinese Deep Space Network is managed by the China Satellite Launch and Tracking Control General (CLTC), which was under the People's Liberation Army Strategic Support Force until its functions were transferred to the People's Liberation Army Aerospace Force in 2024.

 The station was built and is maintained by subsidiaries of China Communications Construction Company.
 It has been operational since 2018.
+Concerns have been raised over potential dual use of the station.

 Background

 The observatory is located north of Bajada del Agrio, near the Salado River on provincial route 33, in the so-called Pampa de Pilmatué, in the deserts of Patagonia.
 The station is based on a two-square-kilometer plot and houses a 35-meter antenna.
 It is the first Chinese deep space earth station built outside China.
 The land was leased in 2012 to the Chinese government for 50 years of use, and the agreement includes a tax exemption.

 China invested $50 million into building the station.
 Future plans for the facility include research on Mars.
 The radio station employs at least thirty Chinese employees.
 The facility has reportedly had a positive effect on the local economy, including the nearby town of Las Lajas, in part as a result of construction work which required 300 workers.

 According to Chinese media, the station played a key role in China's mission in landing a lunar rover on the dark side of the moon.